ylab-hi/DeepChopper/documentation/tutorial.md

 wget https://raw.githubusercontent.com/ylab-hi/DeepChopper/refs/heads/main/tests/data/250_internal.fq
 ```

-Ensure you have sufficient storage space, as Nanopore data can be quite
+Ensure you have sufficient storage space, as Nanopore data can be quite large.

 ## 2. Basecall Using Dorado